 We depend upon the use of sophisticated information technology and systems.
-Our competitiveness and future results depend on our ability to maintain and make timely and cost-effective enhancements, upgrades and additions to our products, services, technologies and systems in response to new technological developments, industry standards and trends and customer demands.
+Our competitiveness and future results depend on our ability to maintain and make timely and costeffective enhancements, upgrades and additions to our products, services, technologies and systems in response to new technological developments, industry standards and trends and customer demands.
 For example, we currently utilize mainframe infrastructure technology for certain of our enterprise applications and platforms due to its ability to provide the reliability and scalability we require for our complex technological operations.
 Because the number of users and programmers able to service this technology is decreasing, we may eventually have to migrate to another business environment, which could cause us to incur substantial costs, result in instability and business interruptions and materially harm our business.

 Adapting to new technological and marketplace developments, such as IATA's proposed new distribution capability ("NDC"), may require substantial expenditures and lead time and we cannot guarantee that projected future increases in business volume will actually materialize.
 We may experience difficulties that could delay or prevent the successful development, marketing and implementation of enhancements, upgrades and additions.
-Moreover, we may fail to maintain, upgrade or introduce new products, services, technologies and systems as quickly as our competitors or in a cost-effective manner.
-For example, we must constantly update our GDS with new capabilities to adapt to the changing technological environment and customer needs.
+Moreover, we may fail to maintain, upgrade or introduce new products, services, technological environment and customer needs.
 However, this process can be costly and time-consuming, and our efforts may not be successful as compared to our competitors in the travel distribution market.
 Those that we do develop may not achieve acceptance in the marketplace sufficient to generate material revenue or may be rendered obsolete or non-competitive by our competitors' offerings.